-The content on this page encourages the appropriate consideration of Discounted Cash Flow (DCF) models in valuation.
+The content on this page encourages the appropriate consideration of the Discounted Cash Flow (DCF) method and related models used in valuation.
 It is the valuer's decision, based on their professional judgement, which valuation approach, method and model is used.
 Use of DCF is not mandatory.

 Valuation is an evolving profession.
 In some places, such as the UK, implicit income capitalisation models remain prevalent for the valuation of many property investment assets on a market value basis, however, explicit DCF models are being increasingly considered in appropriate circumstances.